dotnet/docs/docs/framework/reflection-and-codedom/security-issues-in-reflection-emit.md

 ### Generating Dynamic Methods from Partially Trusted Code

 > [!NOTE]
-> The recommended way to generate dynamic methods from partially trusted code is to use [anonymously hosted dynamic methods](#Anonymously_Hosted_Dynamic_Methods).
+> The recommended way to generate dynamic methods from partially trusted code is to use [Anonymously Hosted Dynamic Methods](#anonymously-hosted-dynamic-methods).

  Consider the conditions in which an assembly with Internet permissions can generate a dynamic method and execute it: